SonikDropout/php-blog/README.md

 # Simple php blog

-A simple blog written in php for educational purposes3E606F
+A simple blog written in php for educational purposes